-MHCFI's commitment to employee development is perfectly illustrated by our investment in our supermarket chain employees.
-Employee training was designed to address the high turnover in this sector, and to show our employees that we care about their long-term careers.
-All of our current store managers started out at entry level as store workers that demonstrated high performance, received extra training, gained experience, excelled, and were eventually promoted to store manager positions.
+MHCFI's commitment to employee development is perfectly illustrated by our investments in the employees of our supermarket chains.
+Employee training was designed to address the high turnover in this sector, and to show our employees that we care about their careers.
+All of our current store managers started out at entry level as store workers.
+Those that demonstrated high performance received training, gained experience, excelled and were eventually promoted to store managers.
 We don't need to recruit new store managers from outside our operations; they are all internally promoted workers.

 To do so, not only do we need to train our workers, but we also need to provide them with objective KPIs and appraise their performance periodically and transparently.
-Our end of year appraisals inform our staff about their strengths and weaknesses, and provide us with the main instruments by which we determine annual staff bonuses and promotions.
+Our end of year appraisals inform our staff about their points of strength and weakness, and provide us with the main instruments by which we determine staff annual bonuses and promotions.